jreisinger/docs/data/notes/φιλοσοφία/lewis-mere.md

 Does it not make a great difference whether I am, so to speak, the landlord of my own mind and body, or only a tenant, responsible to the real landlord?

-Now there are a good many things which would not be worth bothering about if I were going to live only seventy years, but which I had better bother about very seriously if I am going to live for ever:
+Thre are a good many things which would not be worth bothering about if I were going to live only seventy years, but which I had better bother about very seriously if I am going to live for ever:

-* my character
+* evolution of my character
 * importance of an individual (democracy) vs society/nation/state (totalitarianism)

 ## The "cardinal virtues"